Olympics: Netherlands' Sifan Hassan wins women's marathon – DW – 08/11/2024

 What else do we know about the race?

-In 2024, the hilly route ran from Paris City Hall to the Versailles Palace and back into the city of Paris, with the finishing line at the Les Invalides complex.
+In 2024, the hilly route ran from Paris City Hall to the Versailles Palace and back into the French capital's center, with the finishing line at the Les Invalides complex.

-The marathon was held in the morning to avoid the midday heat, with maximum temperatures reaching around 33 degrees Celcius (91.4 degrees Fahrenheit) in Paris on Sunday.
+The marathon was held in the morning to avoid the midday heat, with maximum temperatures reaching around 33 degrees Celsius (91.4 degrees Fahrenheit) in Paris on Sunday.

 The men's marathon was won by Ethiopia's Tamirat Tola on Saturday, with the silver going to Belgium's Bashir Abdi and the bronze going to Kenya's Benson Kipruto.